© 2026 SimplyTrust Software Inc.

 SELF-HELP SERVICE: SimplyTrust provides a self-help document preparation service.
 We are not a law firm and cannot provide legal advice, select forms for you, or tell you how to complete forms.
 Our role is limited to providing a platform where you input your own information into document templates.

-Assets transferred through a pour-over will typically go through probate before being transferred to the trust.
+Assets transferred through a pour-over will typically go through probate before reaching the trust.
 Assets already in the trust at death generally avoid probate.
-State laws vary on probate requirements and thresholds.
+Use our Do I Need Probate? tool to check whether specific assets require probate in your state.

 The form includes fields for alternate beneficiaries.
-If your trust doesn't exist, has been revoked, or is determined invalid at your death, the document directs assets to your named alternate beneficiaries instead.
+If your trust doesn't exist, has been revoked, or is determined invalid, assets go to your named alternates instead of state intestacy distribution.

-A pour-over will transfers all assets to an existing trust and requires you to have that trust already created.
-A standard will allows you to specify detailed distribution instructions directly in the will itself without requiring a separate trust document.
+A pour-over will transfers all assets to an existing trust.
+A standard will specifies detailed distribution instructions directly without requiring a separate trust document.